skip to main content

 Spectrum has plans all the way up to 1,000Mbps (1Gbps) (wireless speeds may vary), but this plan is more expensive than Google Fiber’s equivalent and also doesn’t come with the other benefits of fiber connections.

-It’s also important to note that Spectrum’s prices increase after one or two years—up to $25 per month—so the difference in price only gets worse as time goes on.
+It’s also important to note that Spectrum’s prices increase after one year—up to $25 per month—so the difference in price only gets worse as time goes on.

 HSI badge deals